The "easiest" way to change

 Good to know:

 1. While my mind can go blank more than a few times in a day, most of the time my mind produces a constant stream of thoughts and feelings.
 This stream causes many distractions, all day every day.
 In order to survive, (that means not die), I need to be good at ignoring them.
+The most important distraction is what happens at the end of thought or feeling: loss of momentum.
+Momentum is that automatic progression of thought towards a goal, whether the goal is good or bad.
+Momentum feels good.
+It’s painful to lose.

 2. All loss, no matter how small, causes pain.
-That pain is the feeling called grief.
+That pain is the feeling I call grief.
 Thus, loss causes grief.

-3. Since failure causes loss of what I was trying to achieve, the loss caused by failure causes grief.
-The most important failure in daily life is the failure to ignore the distractions that appear at the end of my thought that forms my true response, my decision.
-I call the grief triggered by my failing to ignore distractions,”the pain of failing to ignore”.
+3. Failure causes loss of my goal, in other words, loss of what I was trying to achieve, The loss caused by failure causes grief.
+The most important failure in daily life is the failure to ignore the most important distraction – loss of momentum.
+The most important loss of momentum is at the end of my thought that forms my true response, my decision.
+Failing to ignore this loss of momentum causes a grief that affects every part of my existence.
+I call the grief triggered by my failing to ignore the distraction that is the loss of momentum, “the pain of failing to ignore”.

 4. Everyone is born with a different intensity of the pain of failing to ignore.

 5. If my pain of failing to ignore is strong, I am naturally afraid of it.
-The appearance in my mind of a decision triggers the need to ignore distractions.
-Failing to ignore them triggers my high pain of failing to ignore, which triggers my fear of that pain.
-As a result, I’m afraid of making any decision.
-When my fear of making a decision appears, I’m compelled to solve the fear.
-So, I search for the cause of my fear.
-I find that the cause is problems – faults – with the decision and solve those faults.
-Solving gets me the positive feeling of relief.
-Relief replaces my fear and so distracts me from the pain of failing to ignore.
-The result: I’m always editing (looking for and solving flaws), in other words, problem-solving, the thought that forms my decision.
-I edit in order to get relief from my normal fear of this abnormally high pain.
+The appearance in my mind of a decision triggers the need to ignore distractions, most importantly loss of the momentum of thought I was in while I was forming my decision, my true response.
+Failing to ignore this loss of momentum triggers my high pain of failing to ignore, which triggers my fear of that pain.
+As a result, I’m afraid of making the decisions I create all day.
+When my fear of making a decision appears, I’m compelled to solve that fear.
+So, I search for its cause.
+The only cause I can find is a problems – a fault – with the decision.
+I solve that fault.
+Often I find multiple faults and solve them.
+Solving it or them gets me the positive feeling of relief.
+Relief replaces my fear of my decision and fools me into thinking that I’ve gotten rid of the pain of failing to ignore.
+The result: I’m always editing -looking for and solving flaws, problem-solving the thought that forms my decision/my true response.
+To sum up: I edit my decisions in order to get relief from my normal fear of this abnormally high pain.

 7. If my pain of failing to ignore is weak, I’m not afraid of it.
-Therefore, my brain doesn’t produce anxiety – an abnormal fear of a normal situation, and other psr’s that mess around with my decision.
-I’m free to focus on externalizing it by matching my actions to the image of me acting -my action image, that’s in my mind.
+Therefore, when I’m forming a true response/decision, my brain doesn’t produce anxiety – an abnormal fear of a normal situation, and other psr’s that mess around with my decision.
+I’m free to focus on externalizing it by matching my actions to the image of me acting -my action image.

-8. All emotions, including the grief caused by loss of anything, big or small, will keep coming back if opposed.
-To solve grief, including by avoiding it, is to oppose it.
+8. All emotions, including the grief caused by loss of anything, big or small, will keep coming back if I oppose them.
+To solve grief, including by avoiding grief, is to oppose it.
 As a result, solving grief causes it to come back.

-9. All my problems are caused by me trying to solve/oppose the pain of failing to ignore.
+9. All my problems are caused by me trying to solve/oppose the grief I call the pain of failing to ignore.
 Culture says I should fix this pain.
-My brain says I should feel it, that is, suffer it, and see how it won’t harm me if I do.
-This will make me ignore it by my moving my focus onward to seeing and externalizing my true response/my decision by matching my actions to the action image of my decision.
+My brain says I should feel it, that is, let it run, and see how it won’t harm me if I do.
+This will make me ignore it by moving my focus onward to seeing and externalizing my true response/my decision.
+I externalize by matching my actions to the action image of my decision.

 The Seeing Sequence is the sequence of bitching and complaining /flow/deconstructing, psr’s in order to see my true response.
 It gets me to stop believing my psr’s which gets me to stop trying to solve the pain of failing to ignore.
 As a result, the pain, like all emotion, runs out by itself, most often in bits, not all at once.
 A good and almost must-read: Why the Seeing Sequence works.